rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

 correctness.

-In the end, I am striving for having my cake and eating it too: I want a design that favours correctness and is efficient.
-That may be a lot to ask for, but I believe I can achieve a design that enforces correctness and is efficient enough for many tasks.
+In the end, I am striving for having my cake and eating it too: I want a design that favours correctness and allows efficient implementations.
+That may be a lot to ask for, but I believe I can achieve such a design that enforces correctness and allows efficiency enough for many tasks.

 In few words, whenever the choice between a correct design and an efficient design must be made, I pick the correct design.
 Whenever I can pick both, I pick